Trust no one.

 Follow Every Trail

-Use Zero Trust Architecture to document data transaction flows.
+Use Zero Trust Security Architecture to document data transaction flows.

 Understanding and documenting the flow of data across your network helps provides valuable context for you to determine how it should be protected.
 The diversity of data flow, whether it’s from on-premises workloads to cloud hosted servers or from smartphones to IoT devices, presents a massive attack surface that necessitates a consistent policy-based adaptive access approach.

-Limit and control access to data on an individual basis using the Zero Trust model.
+Limit and control access to data on an individual basis using the Zero Trust Security Architecture model.

 Establish limits to all identities seeking access to your DAAS by defining the “who, what, when, where, why, and how” around which resources should have access to others.
 Using signal and automated policy enforcement, authenticate and authorize access based on all available data points, including the observable state of user identity and the health of the requesting system.

-Zero Trust adopts a per-request access approach, ensuring each entity is authorized each time they attempt access.
+A Zero Trust security architecture adopts a per-request access approach, ensuring each entity is authorized each time they attempt access.
 A least-privilege access control model grants the lowest level of user rights or clearance level necessary to protect data and productivity.

 Maintain a Wall